SymfonyCasts/vue/sfcasts/ep1/data-location.md

 is *mad*!
 And... it's right: we can't do that and we don't want to.
 Delete the `collapsed` data.

+***TIP
+Technically, we CAN have a data and a prop by the same name, but at runtime, only the prop will be present!
+***

 [[[ code('c5ec303022') ]]]

 The *cool* thing is that, because we named the `collapsed` prop the same as the